apolzek/shared/content/001/README.md

-## Basic examples of load balancer and reverse proxy configuration
+## Testing different tools for reverse proxy and load balancer

 ### Load Balancer and Reverse Proxy